AndyWright360/Milestone-Project-1/README.md

 - An image displaying the roadmap of offers provides a visual guide to users of the membership perks.
 - The accompanying 'Rewards Legend' image provides clarity to the offers on display.
 - The call-to-action 'Become A Member' button features a hover modifier to convey interactivity.
-- When selected a small widow will be display asking for the user's name and email.
-A submit button will prompt a pop-up notification message to display when pressed.
+- When selected a modal will be display asking for the user's name and email.
+A successful submit will take the user to a seperate page diaplaying a thank you message.
 This will provide user feedback of a successful sign-up.
-- The sign-up section for the newsletter will encourage a potential member to also sig-up for this service.
-A pop-up window will display a confirmation message when the 'subscribe' button is selected.
+- The sign-up section for the newsletter will encourage a potential member to also sign-up for this service.
+A successful submission will lead the user to a seperate thank you page.
+This will provide the user with feedback.

 #### **Coming Soon**